j4w8n/sveltekit-supabase-oauth/README.md

 setup oauth with supabase and sveltekit.

-Recent breaking changes, compared to the video.
+Recent breaking changes, compared to the [YouTube video](https://www.youtube.com/watch?v=R8e23-hrzFM).
 Updated sveltekit to the latest version.
 This requires:

 - installing vite as a dev dependency